kuzudb/kuzu-docs/blog/2024-01-24-transforming-your-data-1/index.md

 import KuzuSchemaViz from './kuzu_schema_viz.png';
 import GraphDataViz from './graph_viz.png';

-# Transforming your data to graphs: ETL
+# Transforming your data to graphs - Part 1

 Ever since the birth of database management systems (DBMSs), tabular relations and graphs have been the core data structures used to model application data in two broad classes of systems: